Porsche Holding: Motorsport

 In the late 1960s, Porsche entered many sports cars in races, and to support the factory effort (then calling itself Porsche System Engineering), external semi-factory teams were set up to share the work load.
-In 1969, Porsche Salzburg became such a de facto second works team, sponsored by Porsche Konstruktionen.
-Early in the season, at the Nürburgring, cars were entered as Salzburg Porsche Konstruktionen, but later at Austria's Österreichring, it became Porsche Salzburg for short.
+In the 1969 World Sportscar Championship season, Porsche Salzburg became such a de facto second works team, sponsored by Porsche Konstruktionen.
+Early in the season, at the Nürburgring 1000 km, cars were entered as Salzburg Porsche Konstruktionen, but later at Austria's Österreichring, it became Porsche Salzburg for short.
+In the USA races, and in CanAm, Porsches were entered as Porsche Audi Division, the North American organisation for both brands.

+For homologation, 25 Porsche 917 had been built by May 1969, and with several 908 of the 02 and 03 generations, more than enough cars were at hand.
+The limiting factor were resources, money, personnel, experienced driver combinations.

-Porsche Salzburg became an entrant in the 1969 World Sportscar Championship season and 1970 World Sportscar Championship season, representing Porsche in motorsport.
-In 1970, the team of John Wyer was the designated factory partner.
-The Porsche factory itself did not compete anymore, focussing on development, but Salzburg continued.
-Usually two cars were entered, for Vic Elford and Hans Herrmann.
-Salzburg operated the winning Porsche 908/3 in the 1000km Nürburgring for that year, and the winning Porsche 917KH at the 1970 24 Hours of Le Mans.
-After 1970, the name of Porsche Salzburg disappeared from entry lists, as Martini Racing took over as the second factory-backed team besides Wyer.
+For the 1970 World Sportscar Championship season, the Gulf-sponsored team of John Wyer was the designated factory partner, representing Porsche in motorsport.
+Already in late 1969 they helped to develop the 917K.
+The Porsche factory itself did not compete anymore, focussing on development, but Salzburg continued, still receiving factory support as Ferdinand Piech wanted to put additional eggs in other baskets.
+To a lesser degree, Martini Racing was supported also, mainly with loaning a 917L for Le Mans.
+Usually two cars were entered by Salzburg, with Vic Elford and Hans Herrmann getting supported by others.
+Salzburg operated the winning Porsche 908/03 (Elford/Ahrens) in the 1970 1000 km of Nürburgring, and the winning Porsche 917K (Herrmann/Attwood) at the 1970 24 Hours of Le Mans.

+After 1970, the name of Porsche Salzburg disappeared from entry lists, as the second factory-backed team besides Wyer in the 1971 World Sportscar Championship season was merged with Martini Racing.